Fang86/MARIE-assembler/MARIE/README.txt

 formatting, then saved as "binary.txt."
 The program reads the file and executes accordingly, line by line.

-This program supports 9 basic MARIE instructions: Load, Store, Add, Subt, Input, Output, Halt, Skipcond, and Jump.

   /////////////////////////////
  //MARIE Instructions Guide///
 /////////////////////////////

+This program supports 9 basic MARIE instructions: Load, Store, Add, Subt, Input, Output, Halt, Skipcond, and Jump.
+These instructions should be used as follows:

 Load (target_address)	- Load the contents of address X into AC